digital-land/technical-documentation/docs/architecture-and-infrastructure/architecture-decision-records/index.md

 [[toc]]

-## 24. Use the dataset `availability` field to control which Airflow environments a collection DAG is created in
+## 24. Use the dataset `environment` field to control which Airflow environments a collection DAG is created in

 Date: 2026-06-16

+> **Update 2026-06-22:** the field was renamed from `availability` to `environment` (same values and behaviour) following stakeholder feedback; the text below uses the current name.

 #### Status
 Approved